 Motusbank

 With a fancy lowercase name, motusbank is another online-only banking option with the full spectrum of banking products, including zero-fee chequing and savings accounts.
-It’s also able to lend for personal loans and mortgages, and give its customers investment options.
-As with any online bank, it doesn’t maintain its own branches, but customers have free access to around 3,000 ATMs across Canada through The Exchange Network.
+Owned by Meridian Credit Union, motusbank’s offerings are a bit closer to a traditional financial institution, with personal loans and mortgages as well as investment options.
+As with any online bank, it doesn’t maintain its own branches, but customers have free access to around 3,000 ATMs across Canada and 40,000 in the U.S. through the Exchange Network.

 Alternative financial institutions